kef59000/thro-dsscm/01 Geospatial Analytics/00 Geospatial Analytics with QGIS.md

 ![Alt text](image-40.png)

 - The new areas to be supplied are in south-eastern Bavaria (shaded areas).
 It has to be found out which delivery area should be served from which regional warehouse – it should be assumed here that the decision should only be based on the shortest average distance.
 Furthermore, assume that the customers are evenly distributed in the delivery areas.
-- A distance matrix between all warehouses and all delivery areas should be generated for deci-sion-making.
+- A distance matrix between all warehouses and all delivery areas should be generated for decision-making.
 This allows a minimal distance assignment.
 - The delivery areas are "unshaped" polygons.
 However, fixed points are required to generate a distance matrix.
-In the following, these are to be set in the geographic focus of the delivery are-as.
+In the following, these are to be set in the geographic focus of the delivery areas.
     - Open Menu Bar – Vector – Geometry Tools – Centroid.
 Use the delivery area layer as the input layer and click "Run".
     - A new layer "centroids" was created, which includes the centroids of the delivery areas.
 Format them appropriately.

 ![Alt text](image-41.png)

 - Next, the distance matrix is generated.
 The IDs of the warehouse locations and the community names of the delivery areas should be used as identifiers for the rows and columns.
     - Open Menu Bar – Vector – Analysis Tools – Distance Matrix.
-Select the layer of the bear-ing network as the input layer.
+Select the layer of the bearing network as the input layer.
 Choose ID as the unique key field.
 The target layer is the centroid layer.
 Choose GEN as the unique key field.
 The output matrix shall be a standard (NxT) distance matrix.
     - Click "Run".
 A new "Distance Matrix" table has been created in which you can read the distances in meters.
 Since location 1002 (Northern Bavaria) is the furthest away from the delivery areas, you can remove it from the distance matrix (switch on edit mode, mark line, delete, switch off edit mode and save).
     - Now read out the shortest distances and make your allocation decision.
 The solution can be found in the sub-chapter "Solution".